Decrepit car: Australian English

-In Australian slang the terms rust bucket, bunky, old bomb, paddock basher or bomb are used to refer to old, rusty and/or rundown cars.
-The term 'paddock bomb' or 'paddock basher' often refers specifically to a car no longer fit to drive on public roads, but driven in a local paddock for recreation or sport.
+In Australian slang, the terms rust bucket, bunky, old bomb, paddock basher or bomb are used to refer to old, rusty and/or rundown cars.
+The term 'paddock bomb' or 'paddock basher' often refers specifically to a car no longer fit to drive on public roads, but driven on private property for recreation or sport.
 Many rural children learn to drive in an unregulated way in a paddock bomb.

 The term shitbox may refer to an unprepossessing but probably roadworthy vehicle, celebrated in the biannual (autumn and spring) Shitbox Rally, an Australian fundraiser for cancer charities.

+Ingenious means by which desert people keep clapped-out vehicles running was celebrated in the 2011 ABC television series Bush Mechanics.

 British English

-In British slang the terms old rust bucket or simply bucket are used to refer to decrepit cars but the favoured term is old banger, often shortened to banger.
-The origin of the word is unknown, but could refer to the older poorly maintained vehicles' tendency to back-fire.
-The term shed is also used.
+In British slang, the terms rust bucket or simply bucket, and shed are used to refer to decrepit cars but the favoured term is old banger, often shortened to banger.
+The origin refers to the older poorly maintained vehicles' tendency to back-fire..